Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 - $Q$ - similar logic using the ACF plot instead.

 - $D$ - order of seasonal integration.
-This can be equal to 1 or 0, depending on whether seasonal differeces were applied or not.
+This can be equal to 1 or 0, depending on whether seasonal differences were applied or not.

 Now that we know how to set the initial parameters, let's have a look at the final plot once again and set the parameters: